 - Create regular, quality content to nurture and retain subscribers

 A huge thanks from the Jungle Gym tribe to Pierre Melion, Digital Marketing Exec at our friends over at Impression Digital.
-Pierre worked closely with The Jungle Gym’s Content Manager, James Dillon to develop this guide to ecommerce retention marketing.
-The team at Nottingham-based Impression are passionate about helping ecommerce brands develop loyal, repeat customers – and that’s something we Gorillas care deeply about.
+Pierre worked closely with The Jungle Gym’s Content Manager, James Dillon to develop this guide to eCommerce retention marketing.
+The team at Nottingham-based Impression are passionate about helping eCommerce brands develop loyal, repeat customers – and that’s something Gorillas care deeply about.

 For more advice on developing a tribe of loyal brand ambassadors, check out our Ecommerce User Generated Content Guide for a collection of practical ideas to help online retailers of any size, industry or budget.